2025 Mexican local elections: 2025 Durango municipal elections

 All positions of Durango's 39 municipalities were up for election.

 On 14 January 2025, the National Regeneration Movement (MORENA), the Ecologist Green Party of Mexico (PVEM), and the Labor Party (PT) announced the Sigamos Haciendo Historia en Durango coalition.
 The National Action Party (PAN) and the Institutional Revolutionary Party (PRI) formed the Unidad y Grandeza coalition, fielding common candidates in 34 municipalities.
-Citizens' Movement (MC), as well as three local parties, particicpated without coalition support.
+Citizens' Movement (MC), as well as three local parties, participated without coalition support.

 The Unidad y Grandeza coalition secured 20 municipalities, an increase of two compared to 2022, largely retaining control of the capital.
 The Sigamos Haciendo Historia en Durango coalition, whose goal was to control more than half of the state's municipalities, lost four municipalities, totaling 16.
 At the party level, PRI and MORENA were nearly tied in total votes.
 In specific races, PRI retained control of Lerdo, PAN held onto Durango, while Morena flipped Gómez Palacio.
 Notably, in both Durango and Gómez Palacio, the state’s two most populous municipalities, MC emerged as a competitive force, placing second in both races.